nottrobin/maas-docs/en/manage-cli-advanced.md

 maas $PROFILE vlan update 2 0 relay_van=5002
 ```

-See [DHCP relay](installconfig-network-dhcp.md#dhcp-relay) for more information.
+See [DHCP relay](installconfig-network-dhcp.md#heading--dhcp-relay) for more information.

-## Assign a network interface to a fabric
+<h2 id="heading--assign-a-network-interface-to-a-fabric">Assign a network interface to a fabric</h2>

 This task is made easier with the aid of the `jq` utility.
 It filters the `maas` command (JSON formatted) output and prints it in a desired way.
 This allows one to quickly view and compare data.
 Go ahead and install it: